Notify me

 Techno-circle #1 watch in polished aluminium

-. . . where the aesthetic influences are those beautiful techno circle graphic images:
+. . . where the aesthetic influences are those beautiful techno circle graphic images such as these below:

 techno circle graphics